The Wife and the Widow, Book Review: White’s killer twist

 The Wife and the Widow by Christian White is a tale of psychological suspense in an atmospheric small-town setting, with a killer twist.
-Read on for our full review.
+Read on for my full review.

 Set against the backdrop of an eerie island town in the dead of winter, The Wife and the Widow is a mystery/thriller told from two perspectives: Kate, a widow whose grief is compounded by what she learns about her dead husband’s secret life; and Abby, an island local whose world is turned upside down when she’s forced to confront the evidence that her husband is a murderer.